patrickburke66/DataViz_Final_Project/updates.md

 ## Before Class Commit

 Today my commit has edits on the initial table, as well as attempted changes to the layout of my Shiny App, however it was not functioning for many of them.
 I was attempting to create a `fixedPage` as opposed to a `fluidPage` as I thought that may fix the width of my table.
 Unfortunately that did not work so I reverted it back.
 I also attempted to pivot the table displaying the stats in order to allow the viewer to see the whole table.
 Before, it had a wide table which required the viewer to have to scroll to view all of the statistics.
 This pivot was working for me in my `wrangling_data.rmd`, but I am running into troubles with the reactive dataframe in the shiny app.

+## End of Class Commit

+Today I played around a lot with my shiny app.
+I got my table to display as I had discussed in my before class commit.
+I also decided to create another shiny app to test out different layouts.
+This allowed me to add both the graph and the table showing at the same time.
+It also allowed me to add the table directly below the `selectizeInput`, which I think could be cool as I could add a bunch of different options in the main panel while always showing the total stats for the selection in the bottom left.